 This 4,200-acre property just west of Astoria offers a little something for everyone.
 An active fort in both the Civil War and World War II, the park features a military museum and walking tours, a real shipwreck, and wide expanses of sandy beach perfect for kite-flying.
 There are also a variety of camping facilities, as well as a lake with two swimming areas for adventurous souls looking to get farther into the water than open surf will allow.

-This outdoor option at Wilson High School in Hillsdale is divided into two sections: a lap pool for adults, and a kids’ area with water slides, a lazy river, a diving board and a shaded, super-shallow area for the very youngest swimmers.
+This outdoor option at Ida B. Wells High School in Hillsdale is divided into two sections: a lap pool for adults, and a kids’ area with water slides, a lazy river, a diving board and a shaded, super-shallow area for the very youngest swimmers.
 It boasts far more entertainment than the average municipal pool, although it can get very crowded, so attending later in the afternoon on a weekday is recommended.
 (And on super-hot days, the unshaded walk to and from the parking lot is no picnic.
 Consider buying a popsicle from the teenagers running the concessions stand before departing to distract your kids.)
-COVID update: PP&R outdoor pools will have lap swim, swim lessons, and play swims by reservation only.
 Check the website for prices.

 About 4 miles east of Daybreak, also on the Lewis River, this is Clark County’s oldest park and includes 154 acres of trails, playground equipment, picnic areas and, of course, multiple swimming holes and designated splashing areas.
 Some can be deep, however, so exercise particular caution with non-swimmers.